Basma314/Basma314/README.md

 * ✉️  You can contact me at [mutasim.ibrahim@graduate.utm.my](mailto:mutasim.ibrahim@graduate.utm.my)
 * 🧠  I'm currently learning C++, American Sign Language, UX and UI Design
 * 👥  I'm looking to collaborate on Human-Centric Security Design , Legal-Tech Solutions for Digital Rights , Creative AI Safety
-* 💬  Ask me about Always down to spill the tea on societal trends🍵
+* 💬  Ask me about Always down to spill the tea on economics and societal trends🍵